pmbrull/levy/README.md

 ## Schema Validation

-At some point it might be interesting to make sure that the YAML we are reading follows some standards.
+At some point it might be interesting to make sure that the config we are reading follows some standards.
 That is why we have introduced the ability to pass a schema our file needs to follow.